 Masda, a full sister to Man O' War born in 1915, was a very good horse.
 She was a stakes winner herself and an excellent broodmare.
 She produced three stakes winners, and the triple crown winner: Assault, directly descends from her.
 Also there are some noteable champions in her other descendents: Solfed, an Irish champion, and Prove Out, a Jockey Club Gold winner in the USA, who actually outran Secretariat once.
 Masda was very fast.
 Her trainer, Sam Hildreth said "Several times when I held a stop-watch on Masda she had run so fast that I thought there must be some mistake and I had to ask others to verify what my watch told me.
 But they caught her in the same time."(Bowen).
 So, in Masda you have a worthy sister to Man O' War.

 Mirabelle, this is Man O' War's other full sister.
 She was unraced and proved to be a moderate producer of winners, such as the French champ: In Fijar, and the American winner: Delaware Township.
-But neither her racing ability nor that of her progeny had anything to compare with her great brother.
+But the racing ability of her progeny did not resemble those of her great brother.

 Playfellow.
 A full brother to Man O' War, but he was only a moderate race horse.
 He won a few races and he made no impact as a sire.
 I don't remember ever seeing him in a racing pedigree, however I have found him several times in jumping horses.